owid/owid-datasets/datasets/Ozone depleting emissions since 1960 (Scientific Assessment, 2014)/README.md

-# Ozone depleting emissions since 1960 (Scientific Assessment 2014)
+# Ozone depleting emissions since 1960 (Scientific Assessment, 2014)

 Figures represent emissions of ozone-depleting substances, with substances weighted by their potential to destroy ozone (their ozone-depleting potential).
 This gives a total value of emissions normalised to their CFC11-equivalents.